hashicorp/terraform-provider-google/website/docs/r/compute_firewall.html.markdown

   Denotes whether the firewall rule is disabled, i.e not applied to the network it is associated with.
 When set to true, the firewall rule is not enforced and the network behaves as if it did not exist.
 If this is unspecified, the firewall rule will be enabled.
-This property is in beta, and should be used with the terraform-provider-google-beta provider.
-  See [Provider Versions](http://terraform.io/docs/provider/google/provider_versions.html) for more details on beta fields.

 * `enable_logging` -
   (Optional)